andrewbastian/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive design is a design tailored to a specific viewport size.
+Responsive design changes  values to make a page fit inside the screen it is being viewed from.
+Adaptive has multiple layouts for multiple viewports.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first or Desktop first refers to what design was built first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+We change this to make calculations easier to make on the page.
+If we were to set the font size on the html tag to 100% our 1rem would equal 16px.
+By changing this value 1rem becomes equal to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is the use of a program with its own unique syntax that we use to write code more efficiently.
+There are many preprocessors out there.
+We have been working with less this week.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I really like parametric mixins and variables.
+I can see how practical they can be and how they can make life a lot easier/DRYer.
+I’ve been struggling with the concept of nesting this week, but I’ll get it.
+Had a similar issue when learning JS.
+It can be hard to visualize the scope of where I am writing code sometimes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.